 Regarding "Living chamber emergency breathing supply (classified 'reserve')", the following text was displayed in point "general" in the previous version of IMCA D 050: "In mixed gas, bounce or saturation diving, there is always the possibility of the deck chamber atmosphere becoming fouled, due to smoke or other contaminant.
 In such circumstances the chamber occupants should use the built-in breathing system (BIBS), dumping the exhaust overboard while they transfer to another chamber or the main chamber atmosphere is cleansed or flushed out.
 Sufficient gas should always be available to allow each diver four hours' breathing on BIBS masks at the deepest storage depth in addition to other gas reserves".

-The new text has been adapted to saturation diving only and says: "In saturation diving, there is always the possibility of the deck chamber atmosphere becoming fouled, due to smoke or other contaminants.
-In such circumstances the chamber atmosphere becoming fouled, due to smoke the possibility of the deck chamber atmosphere becoming fouled, due to smoke or other contaminants.
-In such circumstances the chamber atmosphere becoming fouled, due to smoke or other contaminants.
-In such circumstances the chamber atmosphere becoming fouled, due to smoke or other contaminants.
-In such circumstances the chamber occupants should use the built-in breathing system (BIBS), dumping the exhaust overboard while they transfer to another chamber or the main chamber atmosphere is cleansed or flushed out.
+possibility of the deck chamber atmosphere becoming fouled, due to smoke or other contaminants.
+In such circumstances the chamber occupants should use the built-in breathing system (BIBS), dumping the exhaust overboard while they transfer to another chamber or the main chamber atmosphere is cleansed or exhaust overboard while they transfer to another chamber or the main chamber atmosphere is cleansed or flushed out.
 Sufficient gas quantity should always be available to allow each diver four hours breathing on BIBS masks (ppO2 400mbar -1400mbar) at the deepest depth".
 The authors say that this minimum value depends on parameters such as the design of the dive system and the number of divers.